Windows & Linux · Ubuntu Server Post-Install Systems Configuration

 groups sysadmin

-Instead of doing everything through your personal account or the "root" account, this creates a dedicated service account (sysadmin).
-This is a key security-step-if one users becomes compromised, the other user accounts remain protected.
+Creating a Non-Root Admin User is an action of Account Isolation.
+Instead of doing everything through your personal account or the root account, this creates a dedicated service account.
+This is a key security step — if one user becomes compromised, the other user accounts remain protected.

 2. Harden SSH Access

-Edit SSH configuration:
+Edit the SSH configuration:

 sudo nano /etc/ssh/sshd_config